(Last Updated On: April 16, 2021)

 Touch the neck and throat of the horse.
 Rub slowly.
 Touch your head with the horse’s head gently.
 If the horse doesn’t show any reaction and stays polite, your first step is completed successfully.
 However, in case the horse does not obey you and doesn’t stare at you, try the process again.
 Today, tomorrow, and beyond.

 “What you have to do is catch the attention of the horse.
 I shoo it away a few times until it realizes that when it’s looking at me there will be calm.
-But if it looks somewhere else, I’ll scare it.” says a Patagonian gaucho (skilled South American horseman) in BBC Earth YouTube channel.
+But if it looks somewhere else, I’ll scare it.” says a Patagonian gaucho (skilled South American horseman) on BBC Earth YouTube channel.

 Pass some intensive days with the wild horse.
 When you will establish affinity with the horse, care, and observe it, you will be habituated to it gradually.
 The horse itself will be tempted and habituated with your presence.
 Slowly try to approach as close as you can to it.
 Your touch, attitude, voice, gestures, smells have an impact on a horse’s psychology.

 Observe the body language of the wild horse.
 You should be finding it unstable and afraid.
-Try to interact and contact eyes with the horse from a distance.
-If the horse stares at you, keep the eye contact, it is a positive signal.
+Try to interact and contact your eyes with the horse from a distance.
+If the horse stares at you, keep eye contact, it is a positive signal.
 You should know that a wild horse has an innate fight or flight response.
 It is common to all wild horses more or less.

 Keep in touch with the horse.
 Let the horse learn about senses, such as smell, touch, vision, pleasure, etc. You can try with timothy hay, alfalfa, or a bucket of oats for good interaction.
 Your fundamental goal is to establish an intensive bonding between the wild horse and yourself.